alavertu36/alavertu36/README.md

 Welcome to my GitHub page!
-I am currently studying to get a bachelor's degree in Business Administration with a concentration in Computer Information Systems.
+I am currently studying to get a Bachelor of Science degree in Business Administration with a concentration in Computer Information Systems.

 📫 How to reach me: